 Solution

-function LAST(s in SeqOfX ) return in X
+The function LAST is described below.function LAST(s in SeqOfX ) return in X

 pre s is not empty.